onflow/cadence/docs/language.md

 #### Resource Variables

-Resource variables cannot be assigned to as that would lead to the loss of the variable's current resource value.
+Resource variables cannot be assigned to, as that would lead to the loss of the variable's current resource value.

 Instead, use a swap statement (`<->`) or shift statement (`<- target <-`) to replace the resource variable with another resource.

 ```cadence,file=resource-variable-invalid-assignment.cdc
 pub resource R {}